-This policy is to run in conjunction with the Promoting of Behaviour for Learning Policy.
-Incidents should be managed as usual with all copies of incident reports being given to the Headteacher.
+This policy is to run in conjunction with the Promoting Behaviour for Learning Policy.
+Incidents should be managed as usual with all reports put onto Arbor and given an appropriate 'tag' to denote incident type.
 Incidents are monitored closely by the School and College Leadership Teams.